 - a.
-The proposed project consists of a 40-lot residential subdivision.
+The proposed project consists of a 15-lot residential subdivision.
 As discussed in Item III.b., the proposed project would generate air emissions during construction and operational activities, some of which may be greenhouse gases.
 These emissions are anticipated to be less than the thresholds established by AVAQMD due to the size of the project and therefore would not prevent the State from reaching its greenhouse gas reduction targets.
-Once the development is operational, it would generate emissions, primarily from vehicles and other activities associated with the industrial uses, including landscape maintenance, heating/cooling maintenance, etc. However, the development would require to comply with the requirements of the City's Net Zero Energy Ordinance, Water Efficient Landscape Ordinance, and other requirements which increase the efficiency of buildings and reduce air emissions.
-Therefore, impacts would be less than significant. - b.
-The proposed project would also comply with the greenhouse gas goals and polices identified in the City of Lancaster General Plan (LMEA p.7-2 to 7-15) and in the City's adopted Climate Action Plan.
+Once the development is operational, it would generate emissions, primarily from vehicles and other activities associated with the residential uses, including yard maintenance, heating/cooling maintenance, etc. however, the development would require to comply with the requirements of the City's Net Zero Energy Ordinance, Water Efficient Landscape Ordinance, and other requirements which increase the efficiency of buildings and reduce air emissions.
+Therefore, impacts would be less than significant - b.
+The proposed project would also be in compliance with the greenhouse gas goals and polices identified in the City of Lancaster General Plan (LMEA p.7-2 to 7-15) and in the City's adopted Climate Action Plan.
 Therefore, impacts with respect to conflicts with an agency's plans, policies, and regulations would be less than significant.

 Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact IX.
 HAZARDS AND HAZARDOUS MATERIALS.
 Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
 X b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
 X c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
 X d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? Х e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? Х f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?
 X g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?
 X a-b.
-The proposed project consists of a 40-lot residential subdivision.
-Typical construction materials would be utilized during development of the proposed project.
-The Antelope Valley Freeway is designated as a hazardous materials transportation corridor (LMEA p.
+The proposed project consists of a 15-lot residential subdivision.
+Typical construction materials would be utilized during development of the subdivision.
+Occupants of the subdivision would typically utilize household cleaners (e.g., cleanser, bleach, etc.), fertilizer, and potentially limited use of common pesticides.
+These uses would be similar to other residential development in the area.
+The proposed project is not located along a hazardous materials transportation corridor (LMEA p.
 9.1-14 and Figure 9.1-4).
-All project operations would be in accordance with application regulations.
-Development of the project site would not involve the demolition of any structures and therefore, would not expose individuals or the environment to asbestos containing materials or lead-based paint.
 Therefore, impacts would be less than significant.